apollo

 Mood disorder: It is a mental health disorder which mainly affects a person's emotional state.
 A mood disorder is associated with episodes of mood swings ranging from manic highs to depressive lows.

-Migraine: Migraine is a neurological condition which is characterized by intense headaches.
+Migraine: Migraine is a neurological condition which is characterised by intense headaches.
 Symptoms include nausea, vomiting, and sensitivity to light and sound.

 FAQs